-KIN 685.
+SRL 685.
 Internship in Sport and Recreation Leadership.
-3-6 credits.
+3 credits.

-Practical experience in applying administrative theory to problems encountered in a professional setting.
+Practical experience in applying administrative theory to problems encountered in a professional setting in sport, recreation or campus recreation industries.
 Specific assignments will be determined by the needs of the student.
-(Amount of credit will be determined by the amount of experience acquired; no more than six hours can be counted toward a degree program).
 Prerequisite: Permission of the instructor.